TheAlarklynZone/AlarkiusEJ/readme.md

 - [AlarkiusEJ's Music Channels](https://www.youtube.com/@AlarkiusJay)
 - [The Hibrythian Saga Music Channel](https://www.youtube.com/@thehibrythiansaga)

-This Repository is JUST for The Hibrythian Saga The Naiseikai Universe, and AlarkiusEJ's Author Website
+This Repository is JUST for The Hibrythian Saga, The Naiseikai Universe, and AlarkiusEJ's Author Website

 In attempt to steal or copy Alarkius' Worldbuilding Works will be tracked and maybe potentially be erased from YOUR existence by Alarkius himself.
 No plagarizing!
 Or I'll send the Deathlichzcen Aliens to your place!